qcif-training/LinearRegressionR/_episodes/01-Data-Prep.md

 > ## Tip: Running segments of code
 >
 > There are a few ways you can run lines of code from a .R file.
-> If you want to run a single line, place your cursor at the end of the line, or if you want to run multiple lines, select the lines you would like to run.
+> If you want to run a single line, place your cursor at the end of the line.
+If you want to run multiple lines, select the lines you would like to run.
 > We have a few options for running the code:
 >
 > * click on the Run button above the editor panel, or
 > * hit Ctrl+Return (⌘+Return also works if you are using OS X)
 >
-> If you edit a segment of code after running it and want to quickly re-run the segment, you can press the button to the right of the Run button above the editor panel to re-run the previous code region.
+> If you are using a .R file and edit a segment of code after running it and want to quickly re-run the segment, you can press the button to the right of the Run button above the editor panel to re-run the previous code region.
 {: .callout}

 > ## Tip: Getting help in R
 >
-> For help with any function in R, put a question mark before the function name to determine what arguments to use, examples and other background information.
+> For help with any function in R, put a question mark before the function name to determine what arguments to use, some examples and other background information.
-For example, running `? hist` will you a description for base R's function to generate a histogram.
+For example, running `? hist` will give you a description for base R's function to generate a histogram.
 >
 > If you don't know the name of the function you want, you can use two question marks (??) to search for functions relating to a keyword (e.g. `?? histogram`)
 >